ztachip/ztachip/Documentation/Vivado.md

 Then program the board as shown below.
 The image to be flashed is ztachip/HW/examples/GHRD/ztachip.runs/impl_1/main.bin

-If the file is not there, verify that -bin option is selected under ProjectSettngs/BitStream and then rerun the BitStream Generation step.
+If the file is not there, verify that -bin option is selected under Project Settings/Bitstream and then rerun the BitStream Generation step.

 ![vivado step7](images/vivado_step7.bmp)

 That's it.
 Your board's FPGA will be programmed with the new image automatically after power reboot.

-# Support for opensource toolchain
+# Support for open-source toolchain

-Opensource tool chain normally supports only Verilog.
+Open-source toolchains normally support only Verilog.

 You can convert ztachip rtl to verilog using ghdl